skoobe/riofs/README.md

 ------------

 * glib-2.0 >= 2.22
-* fuse >= 2.8.3
+* fuse >= 2.7.3
 * libevent >= 2.0
 * libxml-2.0 >= 2.6
 * libcrypto >= 0.9

-All libraries and versions are compatible with Ubuntu 12.04 LTS.
+All libraries and versions are compatible with Ubuntu 12.04 LTS and OS X 10.8.

 This is a command line to install all requirements to build this project on Ubuntu: